 This section of the website represents the Academic Integrity Policy of Chapman University as it pertains to students and to the responsibility of faculty in handling cases of alleged academic dishonesty, including research integrity.

-The Academic Integrity Committee (AIC) is charged by the Faculty Senate under the Faculty Constitution and bylaws to be responsible for defining academic integrity and establishing policies and procedures for reporting, hearing, and sanctioning alleged violations of academic integrity.
-The Academic Integrity Committee also will make investigations and determinations of alleged violations of academic integrity policies and invoke the appropriate sanction as recommended by Chapman University’s Policy on Academic Integrity.
-The Committee includes at least three full-time faculty members, three students, ideally one of whom is a member of the student governance organization, and the Vice Chancellor for Student Affairs/Dean of Students or his/her designee (ex-officio, non-voting).
-The Chair will be elected from among the returning faculty members and serve on the Faculty Academic Council as needed.
-Voting members are the faculty members and the students.
+The Academic Integrity Committee (AIC) is charged by the Faculty Senate under the Faculty Constitution and bylaws to be responsible for defining academic integrity and establishing policies and procedures for investigating, hearing and sanctioning alleged violations of academic integrity.
+The Committee shall also make investigations and determinations of alleged violations of academic integrity policies and invoke the appropriate sanction as stipulated by Chapman University’s policies on academic integrity.
+The Committee includes:

 - Faculty membership: The committee shall include at least three faculty members from diverse disciplines, one of whom must teach in graduate programs, plus the chair (at least four faculty total).
 All faculty members serve two–year, staggered terms.

 - Chair: The chair shall be elected from among the second year/returning faculty members.

 - Ex–officio members: The Dean of Students or his/her/their designee shall serve as an ex–officio, non–voting member.